galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 >   - *"Input Type Gene ID"*: `SYMBOL`
 >   - *"Output Type Gene ID"*: `ENTREZID`
 >
-> 5. Use the outpu of the  clusterProfiler bitr {% icon tool %} to run a GO Enrichment Analysis using **clusterProfiler go**
+> 5. Use the output of the  clusterProfiler bitr {% icon tool %} to run a GO Enrichment Analysis using **clusterProfiler go** {: .hands_on}

-{: .hands_on}

 ![Functional annotations](../../images/funcann.jpg "Results of GO enrichments analysis for DMPs")